 When must Acceptance Criteria be defined?

-All acceptance criteria must be defined before the development of the relevant functionality starts.
+All acceptance criteria must be defined before development starts.
 No acceptance criteria could be added after a coding team begins to work on a particular user story.
 And this is a crucial aspect that has a considerable impact on the ultimate success of a project.

-In case acceptance criteria were not specified in advance, they would likely describe what programmers built-in reality rather than an envisioned product that fits clients’ requirements.
+In case acceptance criteria were not specified in advance, they would likely describe what programmers build currently without any previously defined plan.
+It is unlikely the developers’ actions will 100% fit the client`s requirements.
 As a result, a deliverable would not meet the expectations, and it is an entirely negative outcome for both a client and a coding team.

 Acceptance criteria play an important role in software development.
-In particular, they help all sides of a project (i.e., clients, partners, tech team, marketers, etc.) get a single vision of a product and keep staying on the same page all the way through.
-As a result, programmers know exactly what to build, and clients receive a decent solution that meets their expectations at the end of the day.
+In particular, they help all sides of a project (i.e., clients, partners, tech team, marketers, etc.) get a single vision of a product and stay on the same page all the way through.
+As a result, programmers know exactly what to build, and clients receive a decent solution that meets their expectations.

 There are no strict rules on how to write acceptance criteria, and all participants of the project are allowed to make their inputs.
 In practice, the same set and format of acceptance criteria depend on a project’s specifics, features of a product to be developed, project management methodology, and other factors.